Prince Albert (tobacco): "Prince Albert in a can"

 The brand is the basis of a practical joke, usually made in the form of a prank call.
 The prankster typically calls a store and asks if they have "Prince Albert in a can".
-When the unsuspecting clerk responds, "yes", (because the tobacco is typically packaged in a can, though other forms of packaging also existed), the caller follows up with, "Well, you'd better let him out!" or similar.
+When the unsuspecting clerk responds, "yes", (because the tobacco is typically packaged in a can, though other forms of packaging also existed), the caller follows up with, "Well, you'd better let him out!" or something similar.

+Collectible Vintage Advertizing Tins

+Prince Albert pocket tobacco tins are highly collectible vintage advertising items.
+Value varies based on the rarity, condition, and age of the tins.
+The design of the tins changed over time.

+Other notable tin design variations include: